SecureLayer/SecureLayer.github.io/content/_index.md

           feature_icon: bolt
           features:
             - "Open issue tracker for questions"
-            - "A large, active GitHub community of contributors and reviewers"
+            - "A GitHub community of contributors and reviewers"
             - "Share your repo or configs and get practical feedback via PRs and discussions"
           # Upload image to `assets/media/` and reference the filename here
           image: coffee.png